 Q: Do you sponsor people in the Police Academy?

 A: The Tampa Police Department does not sponsor candidates through the academy.
 We do however offer scholarships once a year to 12-15 candidates.
 If selected, the Tampa Police Department would pay for your tuition and fees.
 No stipend is given as you are not a City of Tampa employee until you are sworn in.
 The application process usually opens March 1st of each year.
 When it’s open, it will be posted on our website at Tampagov.net.

 Q: Do I have to complete the full academy if I was a Police Officer in the Military?

 A: No. Depending on your actual job in the military you may qualify for a two week Equivalency of Training Course.
-Contact the Florida Department of Law Enforcement at 850/410-8600 or visit the website at: http://www.fdle.state.fl.us/Content/CJST/Officer-Requirements/Equivalency.aspx for information on the Equivalency of Training process.
+Review the FDLE Equivalency of Training webpage or locally review the St. Petersburg College Equivalency of Training Academy.

 Q: Do I have to complete the full academy if I have a Law Enforcement Certification from another state?